stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 ```

 We will inspect the code above in some detail in a moment,
 but first we'd like to compile and run it.
-For this project's
+From this project's
 root directory, run the following:

 ```sh